datta-TG/PyTorch-IBMCloud/README.md

 ![Screenshot](test7.PNG)

-* Once you have installed the terminal, click on the action button again, select web terminal, and type the following commands.
+* Once you have installed the terminal, click on the action button again, select web terminal, and type the following command.
 It will show you the workspaces of your cluster.
 You can see *pytorch-example* is now active.

 `$ kubectl get ns`

 ![Screenshot](test4.PNG)

+* You can then obtain more data about the service and it's pods.

 `$ kubectl get pod -n NAMESERVICE -o wide`